BinomialLLC/basis_universal/shader_deblocking/README.md

 This sample demonstrates how to use a simpler pixel shader to greatly reduce ASTC block artifacts, which can be quite noticeable when the block size goes beyond roughly 6x6.
-The shader determines if it's going to sample near an edge, and if so it samples a small vertical and horizontal region around the texel and applies a small low pass filter.
+The shader determines if it's going to sample near an edge, and if so it samples a small vertical and horizontal region around the center sample and applies a small low pass filter.
 The example shader is compatible with mipmapping, bilinear filtering, trilinear filtering etc. It was written to be as simple as possible.